petehellyer/Neuroscience-Python-Course-Development/Exercises/Exercises.md

     Once you have completed the analysis, try to interpret the results.

 7. *Age* is well-known to be associated to cognitive performance.
 Can you check whether there is any correlation between the age of participants and their performance in the cognitive tests?
-Which type of correlation test should you use?
+What type of correlation test should you use?

 7. Another interesting thing to investigate is whether there is a difference in cognitive performance among the participants with different educations.
 To be able to do this, since the educational background are more than two, you need to run an **ANOVA**.
 Which *ANOVA* should you run?

 7. Do you think we can predict the score in different cognitive tasks based on the demographics?
 To find out, let's build one (or more) **multiple linear regression models** that try to predict the cognitive score in one (or more) tasks.

+    **IMPORTANT**: It would be better to hot-encode the categorical variable for education and to input the age data in decades rather than as a conitnous variables.

     Interpret the meaning of the output results.

 7. A final analysis you can completed is to evaluate whether you can predict